Dinger's Aviation Pages

 "Things to Come" (released in 1936) or read Nevil Shute's "What Happened to the Corbetts" (published 1939).

 ³ The four Spitfire victories on the night of the 18th/19th of June 1940, came before the fighting in France had finished (the Franco-German Armistice was signed on the 22nd of June).
 The German night-bombing raid by Heinkel 111s of KG4 was a disaster for the Germans, with six Heinkels being destroyed by the British defences and another two returned with heavy damage.
-The German's targets had been RAF airfields but none were hit.
+The full moon that night would have helped the defending British fighters see the attacking German aircraft.
+The German's targets had been RAF airfields and oil storage tanks but none were hit.
 One of the German bombers dropped bombs on the

 outskirts of Cambridge, killing nine civilians and injuring another ten, the first casualties of aerial bombing on mainland Britain in WW2.
 The German propaganda ministry later excused the bombing by saying it was in retaliation for a (non-existent) raid on the German University town of Heidelberg.